Gathering of the Tribes

 - It is great if there is a place to have a fire!

-- Think about parking and accessibility of the location – we might want it to be somewhat secluded in nature – yet we also want it to be somewhere that people can fairly easily find – as well as a place that had a decent amount of parking for ease
+- Think about parking and accessibility of the location – we might want it to be somewhat secluded in nature – yet we also want it to be somewhere that people can fairly easily find – as well as a place that has a decent amount of parking for ease

 - Some of the main priorities for the location is a space that feels inspiring, safe and conducive to intentional connection and celebration